'Glimmer'

-Definition: A faint glow of light, a suggestion of possibility, 'a glimmer of hope'.
+Definition: A faint glow of light, 'a glimmer of hope', a suggestion of possibility.

 In the trauma literature: The opposite of a 'trigger' - moments that spark joy, warmth and/or peace - fostering comfort, safety, connection, self-compassion, and nervous system regulation.
-'Glimmer-seeking': The practice of intentionally noticing glimmers to promote gratitude, wellbeing, resilience, and healing.
+'Glimmer-seeking': The intentional practice of noticing these glimmers to nurture gratitude, wellbeing, resilience, and healing.

 .jpg)